CHEM 102G. Forensic Science 1.0 course credit

 BIOC 310.
 Survey of Biochemistry 1.0 course credit

 An introduction to the fundamental principles of biochemistry and the application of chemical principles to biological problems.
 Topics include the structure and function of proteins, nucleic acids, carbohydrates, lipids, as well as the major catabolic and biosynthetic pathways.
+(Not offered 2021-22.)
 Prerequisites: CHEM 220 and CHEM 230.

 BIOC 330.
 Biochemistry 1.0 course credit